 U.C.A.
 Section 53F-4-407 requires the State Board of Education to make a report on UPSTART to the Education Interim Committee by November 30 each year.
 The State Board is required to contract with an independent evaluator to evaluate the program.
-Reporting on the program shall include the (i) the number of families participating in the program; (ii) the number of families requesting and furnished computers; (iii) frequency of software usage; (iv) obstacles encountered with software usage, hardware, or providing technical assistance to families; (v) student performance on assessments as detailed in statute; and (vi) any other information that is part of the independent evaluation.
+Reporting on the program shall include the (i) number of families participating in the program including the number of families requesting and furnished computers; (ii) number of private and public preschool providers participating in the program; (iii) frequency of software usage; (iv) obstacles encountered with software usage, hardware, or providing technical assistance to families; (v) student performance on assessments as detailed in statute; and (vi) any other information that is part of the independent evaluation.